-Mr. Bakish has been our President and Chief Executive Officer, and a member of our Board of Directors, since December 2016, having served as Acting President and Chief Executive Officer beginning November 2016.
-Mr. Bakish joined the predecessor of Viacom in 1997 and has held leadership positions throughout the organization, including as President and Chief Executive Officer of Viacom International Media Networks and its predecessor company, MTV Networks International, from 2007 to 2016.
-He served as Executive Vice President, Operations and Viacom Enterprises of Viacom's predecessor; as Executive Vice President and Chief Operating Officer of MTV Networks Advertising Sales; and as Senior Vice President, Planning, Development and Technology at Viacom's predecessor.
-Before joining Viacom's predecessor in 1997, Mr. Bakish was a partner with Booz Allen & Hamilton in its Media and Entertainment practice.
+Mr. Bakish has been our President and Chief Executive Officer and a member of our Board of Directors since December 2016, having served as Acting President and Chief Executive Officer beginning November 2016.
+Mr. Bakish joined the predecessor of Viacom in 1997 and has held leadership positions throughout the organization, including as President and Chief Executive Officer of Viacom International Media Networks and its predecessor company, MTV Networks International ("MTVNI"), from 2007 to 2016; President of MTVNI; Executive Vice President, Operations and Viacom Enterprises; Executive Vice President and Chief Operating Officer, MTV Networks Advertising Sales; and Senior Vice President, Planning, Development and Technology, Before joining Viacom's predecessor, Mr. Bakish was a partner with Booz Allen Hamilton in its Media and Entertainment practice.
 Mr. Bakish has served as a director of Avid Technology, Inc. since 2009.